-These traditional Venezuelan snacks (think griddled and stuffed corn cakes) are all dressed up with spicy and smoky black beans -- thanks to a chipotle chile in adobo sauce -- and slices of mango and avocado.
+These traditional Venezuelan snacks (think griddled and stuffed corn cakes) are dressed up with spicy, smoky black beans -- thanks to the fiery Mexican chipotle chile in adobo sauce -- and slices of mango and avocado.
 And they are perfectly portable: wrap them up and take them to-go.

 Heat 2 teaspoons of the oil in a small saucepan over medium heat until shimmering.
 Add the garlic and cook, stirring until lightly golden, about 1 minute.
 Add the beans, chipotle in adobo sauce, 1/2 cup water and 1/2 teaspoon salt.
 Bring to a boil then remove from the heat and set aside.
 Combine the onion, lime juice and a pinch of salt in a small bowl and set aside.